homebridge/docker-homebridge/README.md

 ## Compatibility

 Homebridge requires full access to your local network to function correctly which can be achieved using the ```--net=host``` flag.
-Currently this will not work when using [Docker for Mac](https://docs.docker.com/docker-for-mac/) due to [this issue](https://github.com/docker/for-mac/issues/68).
+Currently this image will not work when using [Docker for Mac](https://docs.docker.com/docker-for-mac/) or [Docker for Windows](https://docs.docker.com/docker-for-windows/) due to [this](https://github.com/docker/for-mac/issues/68) and [this](https://github.com/docker/for-win/issues/543).

 ## Usage